 Before the exam

-You can print and fill out the DaTscan Questionnaire before arriving to speed the registration process.
+If you can print and fill out the DaTscan Registration Questionnaire, available here, before you come to the imaging center, it will speed the registration process.

 Please tell the nurse, nuclear imaging technician or nuclear medicine physician if you are pregnant, nursing or have reduced liver function.